simonmcallister0210/cognito-srp-helper/README.md

 **Returns**:

-_SrpSession_ - An object that contains the user's credentials, public/private key, and timestamp
+_SrpSession_ - Client SRP session object containing user credentials and session keys

 ---

 ### `signSrpSession`

-With a successful initiateAuth call using the USER_SRP_AUTH flow (or CUSTOM_AUTH if SRP is configured), we receive values from Cognito that we can use to verify the user's password.
+With a successful initiateAuth call using the USER_SRP_AUTH flow (or CUSTOM_AUTH if SRP is configured) we receive values from Cognito that we can use to verify the user's password.
 With this response we can 'sign' our session by generating a password signature and attaching it to our session

 **Parameters**: